-This information about the Disability Discrimination Act applies to people in Northern Ireland.
-If you live in England, Scotland or Wales see our information about your rights in England, Scotland and Wales.
+This information about the Equality Act applies to people who live in England Scotland and Wales.
+If you live in Northern Ireland, see our information about epilepsy and your rights in Northern Ireland.

 If you are looking for information about disability discrimination in another country, please contact your local epilepsy organisation.